The Problem

 Part C: The Stakes

-The pattern has always operated.
+The failure modes have always existed.
 But this time is different.

 In previous eras, when a civilization collapsed, the damage was local.
 The library burned, the city fell, but the species endured.
 There was time to rebuild.
 There was somewhere else to go.